Last Updated: 1/5/2019 | January 5th, 2019

 Tour the John F. Kennedy Center for the Performing Arts

 2700 F St NW, +1 800-444-1324, kennedy-center.org.
-Tours take place Mon-Fri (10am-5pm), and Sat-Sun (10am-1pm).
-There is a free shuttle to the center from Foggy Bottom-GWU-Kennedy Center Metro station.
-Call ahead of time to make sure the tour is going ahead.
+The center is open daily, 12pm-12am.
+Tours take place Mon-Fri (10am-4:30pm), and Sat-Sun (10am-12:30pm).
+There is a free shuttle to the center from Foggy Bottom-GWU-Kennedy Center Metro station (otherwise, it’s around a 10-minute walk).

-Enjoy nature in Rock Creek Park
+Enjoy Nature in Rock Creek Park

 See the National Arboretum

-The 446-acre National Arboretum provides a quiet oasis in the middle of a busy city, and is home to the National Capitol Columns.
-Here, you can visit the giant historic columns that once supported the East Portico of the U.S. Capitol from 1828-1958.
+The Arboretum is also home to the National Capitol Columns, giant historic columns that once supported the East Portico of the U.S. Capitol from 1828-1958.

 There are two entrances: one at 3501 New York Avenue, NE, and the other at 24th & R Streets, NE, off of Bladensburg Road. +1-202-245-2726, usna.usda.gov.
 Open daily 8am-5pm.